What activities are being organised for the 2025/26 school year?

 How can I ensure I’m contacted for cancellations?

-We will only make a phone call if the class is canceled less than 2 hours prior to the end of the school day.
+We will only make a phone call if the class is cancelled less than 2 hours prior to the end of the school day.

 Cancellations over 2 hours prior to the end of school, we will notify parents/guardians by email and via our ECA WhatsApp Group.